elntagka/products-app/README.md

 Please see below how to deploy/test it.

 ## Prerequisites/Assumptions:
+- It wasn't clear how the url "https://reqres.in/api/products/" should be utilised, so in this project I have created a service that accepts requests in the path `/api/products/` and returns some sample data.
+In addition to that it supports pagination and will return a subset of the test data when a specific page is requested.
 - Terraform service account exists and has the required permissions.
 For this example I assigned the role `Owner` and the json file with the account credentials is available under the directory `terraform/creds/key.json`
 - Terraform remote state is configured using a a bucket on GCP
 - GCP account exists